h2oai/h2o-3/h2o-docs/src/product/flow/README.md

 To make a prediction, check the checkboxes for the frames you want to use to make the prediction, then click the **Predict on Selected Frames** button.

+---

+## Splitting Frames

+In H2O Flow, you can split datasets within Flow for use in training and testing.

+0. To split a frame, click the **Assist Me** button, then click **splitFrame**.
+0. From the drop-down **Frame:** list, select the frame to split.
+0. In the **Ratio** entry field, specify the fractional value to determine the split.
+   **Note** Only fractional values between 0 and 1 are supported (for example, enter `.5` to split the frame in half).
+The total sum of the ratio values must equal one.
+H2O automatically adjusts the ratio values to equal one; if unsupported values are entered, an error displays.
+0. In the **Key** entry field, specify a name for the new frame.
+0. (Optional) To add another split, click the **Add a split** link.
+To remove a split, click the `X` to the right of the **Key** entry field.
+0. Click the **Create** button.

+---

 ## Plotting Frames